Skip to content

 runtime-config.json # runtime-owned, not UWS core

-The UWS document points to OpenAPI.
-It does not copy endpoint URLs, schemas, or credentials out of the OpenAPI document.
+The UWS document points to source documents.
+It does not copy endpoint URLs, channels, schemas, or credentials out of the source document.

 Minimal Workflow